Software Development Life Cycle (SDLC) Best Practices for Intent Architect Users

 These repositories can be either:

-For more information on configuring Module Repositories, read further here.
+For more information on configuring Module Repositories, refer to the How to manage Repositories article.

 Module Server